Michelle Englot: Career

 In 2004, Englot played third for Randy Gilewich at the 2004 Canadian Mixed Curling Championship, the team finished with a 5–6 record.

 Englot returned once again to the Hearts in 2008.
 Englot played through adversity, having lost her father immediately before the tournament began.
 As a mark of respect all the teams wore green ribbons.
 (Green is the provincial colour of Saskatchewan).
 She finished with a respectable 5–6 record in front of a home town crowd.

 Englot went 0–3 at the 2009 Olympic Pre-Trials, eliminating her from qualifying for the main event.

 Englot would once again represent Saskatchewan at the 2012 Scotties Tournament of Hearts, where her team finished round robin play with a 5–6 record.
 In Draw 17, Englot defeated the defending champions, and fellow Saskatchewan curler, Amber Holland, handing her a fifth loss and eliminating her from the playoffs.

 Englot finally made her first Scotties final in 2017 but lost in the gold medal game to Ontario's Rachel Homan in an extra end, a team she had beaten twice previously in the tournament.
 Englot curled a low 70% in the final game en route to the loss.
 Despite Englot's struggling, the final was believed by many to be the most exciting Scotties final ever with much spectacular play from both teams, including a few spectacular shots from Englot herself amidst the inconsistency.

 Englot represented Team Canada at the 2018 Scotties Tournament of Hearts, due to Team Homan winning the 2017 Canadian Olympic Curling Trials.
 There she missed the playoffs, finishing with a 6-5 record.
 Following the season, she announced that she was retiring from competitive curling.

 Englot came out of retirement for the 2019–20 curling season to skip a young team of Sara England, Shelby Brandt, and Stasia Wisniewski.

 Personal life

 Englot works as the director of external communications for SaskTel.
 She has two children.
-She is formerly married to football player Dave Ridgway.
+She was formerly married to football player Dave Ridgway.